omrijsharon/torchogonal/README.md

 from torchogonal import orthogonlize_module
 ```

-When initializing the model run:
+-When initializing the model run:
 ```
 orthogonlize_model(model)
 ```
 **IMPORTANT!** This is an *in-place* function.
-After each optimizer step, run this line again to re-orthogonalize the model:
+-After each optimizer step, run this line again to re-orthogonalize the model:
 ```
 orthogonlize_model(model)
 ```

+## Tests and requirements
 - Tested on Python 3.8 and Pytorch 1.10.
 The functions used in this repo are basic.
 This repo should easily work even older versions.